shutterfreak/graph-babel/README.md

 |  LinkWidthUnitUnknown  | "link-width-unit-unknown" | `WidthValue` has an unknown width unit | `fixIncorrectWidthUnit` - propose the selection of valid units                          |
 |   LinkWidthHasNoUnit   |   "link-width-no-unit"    | `WidthValue` has no width unit         | `fixIncorrectWidthUnit` - propose the selection of valid units                          |

+### Rename provider

+The vscode Rename Symbol `<F2>` context menu can be used to rename a Node, Graph or Link.
+References are automatically renamed as well.
+The rename operation will not be applied if the new name is empty or already exists as name.
+Reserved keywords are also not permitted.

 ## Contributing

 We welcome contributions to the Graph Babel project.